 We suggest that a socio-technical perspective will help all stakeholders in healthcare to acknowledge the systemic nature of digital health systems.
 Such a perspective can support an awareness and transparency as a foundation of trust72, in line with the Transparency for Trust initiative.73 Socio-technical models like the Systems Engineering Initiative for Patient Safety74,75 relate the components of healthcare systems, which also map to the determinants of trusting relationships with technology (cf. figure 2 in 71).

 Practically, developers and vendors of emerging health information technologies could consider supplier declarations of conformity to industry and community co-developed ‘FactSheets’.76 Such an approach also contributes to proactive, community-led regulation of digital health.
-A socio-technical perspective has the potential to address all three domains of HIT patient safety as proposed by Singh and Sittig27 - safe HIT, safe use of HIT, and using HIT to improve safety – which is perhaps unsurprising given that it is explicitly a socio-technical model.
+A socio-technical perspective has the potential to address all three domains of HIT patient safety as proposed by Singh and Sittig27 - safe HIT, safe use of HIT, and using HIT to improve safety.

-Emergent patient-safety consequences
+Challenge 5: Emergent patient-safety consequences

-Fifthly, although health information technologies are being developed to leverage health information systems, e.g. the Internet of Things12, safety considerations are often focused on the technologies in isolation.
+Although health information technologies are being developed to leverage health information systems, e.g. the Internet of Things12, safety considerations are often focused on the technologies in isolation.
 This reductionist approach leads to a myopic view of the technologies’ effects that does not consider the emergent, patient-safety consequences.
 Healthcare systems are complex with a diversity of organizational forms, interdependence, and feedback effects.77 They are also holarchical – a nested system of systems – as exemplified by the Heimdall framework of learning health systems78 and Carayon et al’s79 model of workplace safety.

 We recommend a systemic and holarchical conceptualisation of healthcare processes and patient-safety consequences to complement the complex, holarchical structure of healthcare.
 To this end, Haimes37 describes a complexity definition of risk, which would be essential to a systems-based discussion of patient safety.
 Of particular note, is a systems-based conceptualisation of resilience as a variable state of a system whose variability is the key performative and protective feature.80